Review: ‘Sweet Ruin’ by Kresley Cole

-I’ve meant to read Sweet Ruin since; it was released in 2015, but life got in the way of me reading the Immortals After Dark series.
-Now four years later, I’ve finally read Josephine’s and Rune’s book.
-Unfortunately, this book didn’t grasp me like previous books have done in the past.
-I think it’s due to the main characters.
-I was not fond of Rune and Josephine, especially their relationship.
-Rune is not my favorite male protagonist in the series due to him being a manwhore.
-He’s with many women in his lifetime.
-Readers do get a glimpse into his life and how he became a manwhore, but it still not persuade me to like his character.
-He’s over 1000+ years old, and he’s an Immortal Assassin.
+Rune is not my favorite male protagonist because he is a big-time player.
+He also uses the nymphs, and they adore him too much.
+Readers get a glimpse into his life and how he became a player, but it still does not persuade me to like his character.
+He’s over 7000 years old, and he’s an Immortal Assassin.
 In Sweet Ruin, his task is to assassinate Nix.
-(There’s another reason why I didn’t like his character.
-No one messes with Nix.)
+(There’s another reason I was not too fond of his character.
+No one messes with Nix.
+I know he was told to it, but as I said, no one messes with my all-time favorite character in the series.)
 Unfortunately, he has a beautiful vampire distract him from his task, and he believes she may be a spy for Nix.
 Josephine is no spy, though.
 She’s trying to live her life as a creature that she is still getting used to in this book.

-Josephine’s story starts from the beginning, where she’s an orphan and is taking care of her younger brother Thaddeus.
-Unfortunately, one day, she ends up showing her real self and ends up losing Thaddeus.
-She’s forced to stay away and ends up living her life as a superhero/villain, depending on how readers perceive in this book.
+Josephine’s story starts from the beginning, where she’s an orphan and takes care of her younger brother.
+Unfortunately, one day, she ends up in a predicament that causes her to lose her life.
+She never expects to wake up and become something supernatural.
+She ends up losing her brother because of it.
+She’s forced to stay away and ends up living her life as a superhero/villain, depending on how readers perceive her in this book.
 She’s not sure what she is as far as an immortal, but she knows she drinks blood.
 She also has another ability, but she’s not familiar with it.
-When she meets Rune, she starts to realize there are more immortals out there.
+When she meets Rune, she realizes there are more immortals out there.
 Rune is an experienced Dark Fae/Demon, and he is taken back by Josephine in the book.
-What he doesn’t realize is she’s very young and is new to this world.
+He doesn’t realize that she’s very young and is new to this world.
 These two end up hooking up together to go after Nix, but Nix is not someone who will go down easy.
 This is one of many reasons why I love Nix because she’s crazy and knows how to handle everyone.
 She does see things before anyone else does, and proof of this has happened in previous books.

 Unfortunately, it took me a while to read this book because I couldn’t get past Rune’s character.
 He’s an assassin who sleeps his way through women to get his way or get answers.
 Women crave him.
 Josephine even desires him but in different ways.
 Rune is supposedly poisonous, and he can never be with a woman without killing her.
-There’s the instant-love between the characters, even though Rune denies the attraction.
-The very end of the book is what threw me off more with Rune.
+There’s instant love between the characters, even though Rune denies the attraction.
+The end of the book threw me off more with Rune.
 I know he’s lived this way for eons, but he can find another way.
 Josephine deserved better.
-I did enjoy getting to know the other assassins in this book.
-I also loved getting to know Thaddeus more in this book since he was introduced in a previous book in the series.
-There was also the backstory of Jo and Thaddeus and where they are and where they come from, which was fascinating.